Castleford Tigers coach Lee Radford on challenge of facing St Helens after World Club Challenge heroics

 Castleford enjoyed a comfortable win over St Helens on home soil last year, albeit against a heavily weakened side.

-Regardless of the team selected by Paul Wellens on Saints’ return to Super League duty, Radford expects his team to be up for the clash with the four-peat champions.
+Regardless of the team selected by Paul Wellens on Saints’ return to Super League duty, Radford expects his side to be up for the clash with the four-peat champions.

 "Ironically I don't actually mind playing against a Saints or a Wigan because you know what you're going to get," he added.
 "If you're not at it, you know you're in for a shellacking.